SITE MENU

 BEFSR11

-WRT54G Update....Models in Europe may not be problems ( "CE" marked according to Roger MW0IDX K3IDX)...thanks Roger!
+WRT54G Update....Models in Europe may not be problems ( "CE" marked according to Roger MW0IDX K3IDX)...thanks to Roger!

 10/100 hub from Linksys (Model EFAH05W)